 How to reach Berane

-Berane is only 2 hours by car away from the Capital city, Podgorica.
-From Podgorica, you will take the highway to Kolašin, from where you will continue through Mojkovac to Berane.
-Moreover, Berane is at the same driving distance from the Serbian-Montenegrin border Špiljani, and you can easily arrive in the Serbian region of Raška from Berane.
-Alternative choices are busses, which have regular lines from most Montenegrin cities to Berane.
+Berane is only two hours by vehicle from the capital city, Podgorica.
+From Podgorica, follow the route to Kolašin, then continue through Mojkovac to Berane.
+Berane is conveniently located near the Serbian-Montenegrin border at Špiljani, and offers easy access to the Serbian province of Raška.
+Buses go regularly from most Montenegrin cities to Berane.